pcarbo/QTLRel/README.md

 populations](http://dx.doi.org/10.1534/genetics.110.116863)
 > *Genetics* 185(3): 1033–1044.

-If you find QTLRel useful for your own project, we request that you cite *Genetics* (2010) paper above, and the following paper:
+If you find this software useful for your project, we request that you cite the *Genetics* (2010) paper and

 > Cheng R, Abney M, Palmer A A, Skol A D (2011).
 [QTLRel: an R package for genome-wide association studies in which relatedness is a